lduncan1712/ShortestPolyIntersecting/README.md

 ### NOTE: Geometrically, there are cases of 3+ lines where no solution is possible,

-#### As The Returned Line Is The Shortest Intersecting Line Possible, Its Endoints Occur Either On One Of The Lines, Or The Intersection Of Multiple Lines
+#### As The Returned Line (Black) Is The Shortest Intersecting Line Possible, Its Endoints Occur Either On One Of The Lines, Or The Intersection Of Multiple Lines

 <img src="https://github.com/lduncan1712/ShortestPolyIntersecting/blob/main/visuals/Screenshot%202025-01-20%20213842.png" alt="Example 1" width="500">
 <img src="https://github.com/lduncan1712/ShortestPolyIntersecting/blob/main/visuals/Screenshot%202025-01-20%20214300.png" alt="Example 2" width="500">